armaaar/mini-router/README.md

 ### Named Routes for Reverse Routing

-Pass in an array as the first argument, where the first item is your route and the second item is a name with which to reference it later.
+Pass in an array as the first argument, where the first item is your route and the second item is a name to reference it later.

 ```PHP
 $router->get(['/user/{:a}', 'username'], function($name){